Cosmian/mse-home-cli/documentation/docs/getting_started.md

 !!! info Fix or Update

-    In case of errors or if the code/the configuration needs to be updated, you shall stop&remove the current rurnning application and restart from scratch the whole deployment flow.
+    In case of errors or if the code/the configuration needs to be updated, you shall stop&remove the current running application and restart from scratch the whole deployment flow.